DylanIntec/DylanIntec.github.io/projects.md

+---
+youtubeId: cW0H2eTIYWA
+---
 # Coding Projects
 ## Write OrcaFlex Code with Codex

 ### Overview

 Codex is a language model created by Open AI that translates natural language into code.
 It was trained on over 175 billion words scraped from the internet and code from Github.
-The model does not have any pre existing knowlege of the OcraFlex API as it was not in the training data.
+The model does not have any pre existing knowledge of the OcraFlex API as it was not in the training data.
 I showed the model examples of how to write OrcaFlex code and then replicated some code which I had written for extracting wave elevation, velocity and acceleration.
 The results were very impressive.

-{% include youtubePlayer.html id=cW0H2eTIYWA %}
+<p align="center"><iframe src="https://www.linkedin.com/embed/feed/update/urn:li:ugcPost:6893885192474378241" height="698" width="504" frameborder="0" allowfullscreen="" title="Embedded post"></iframe></p>

+## OrcaFlex in AR

+### Overview
+I created a simulation of a yacht on anchor while in shifty winds.
+I then used Python to extract the simulation data and animate the simulation in Blender.
+Exporting the simulation to a .usdz file to be viewed on a phone in AR.

+<p align="center"><iframe src="https://www.linkedin.com/embed/feed/update/urn:li:ugcPost:6804001832822812672" height="622" width="504" frameborder="0" allowfullscreen="" title="Embedded post"></iframe></p>

 ## Adventure Dashboard Web App
 ![alt text](images/adventure.png)